opinion

 There are two flavors of AI partnership in the creator economy.

-First, there is licensing your likeness for training and generation.
-That means you are granting permission for a company to train an AI model on your appearance, voice and content style.
+First, there is licensing your likeness for an AI companion or similar feature based on you.
+That means you are granting permission for a company to train and generate an AI model using your appearance, voice and content style.
 In this scenario, you retain ownership.
 You can use the outputs however you want.
 It’s like hiring a digital stunt double who doesn’t complain, eat your snacks or borrow your ring light.
 You scale without burnout, and you still call the shots.

 The other, much less tasty, flavor involves selling your AI rights — sometimes irrevocably.
 This is a full transfer or exclusive license of your AI likeness, and it’s risky.
 The company acquiring that license can use your face, voice or body in images or scenes you never consented to, in ways you never even imagine, all potentially without further compensation.
 Meanwhile, you lose the right to use your own AI image elsewhere — yes, even in your own AI content.
 In other words: they own “you.”